lotusnprod/lotus-manuscript/manuscript.md

 ### Evolution of Electronic Natural Products Resources

 Natural Products (NP) research is a transdisciplinary field with wide-ranging interests, from fundamental structural aspects of naturally-occurring molecular entities to their effects on living organisms, and extending to the study of chemically-mediated interactions within entire ecosystems.
-Despite the ambiguous definition of “natural” [@doi:10/bkfd8h], the basis of our definition of a NP as a chemical entity *found in* a living organism is predicated on the identification of the explicit relationship between a naturally-occurring chemical entity and its source organism.
+Despite the ambiguous definition of "natural" [@doi:10/bkfd8h], the basis of our definition of a NP as a chemical entity *found in* a living organism is predicated on the identification of the explicit relationship between a naturally-occurring chemical entity and its source organism.
 A third fundamental element of a structure-organism pair is a reference to the experimental evidence that establishes the linkages between them, and a future-oriented electronic NP resource should contain only fully-referenced structure-organism pairs.

 Reliance on data from the NP literature presents many challenges.